cesardushime/Future_DS_01/README.md

 ## Tools and Technologies:

-Python
-Jupyter Notebook
-Power BI
-Machine Learning
-Data Cleaning
-Data Visualization
-Internship Program:

-Future Interns Data Science & Analytics Internship Program Feel free to:
+Python (Pandas, Numpy, Matplotlib, Seaborn,..etc), Jupyter Notebook, etc.

-Explore the code and project files.
-Provide feedback or suggestions for improvement.
+Explore the code and project files, and provide feedback or suggestions for improvement.
 Connect with me on LinkedIn: [https://www.linkedin.com/in/cesar-dushimimana-731345236/]
 #futureinterns #datascience #analytics #internship